kids encyclopedia robot

 The Boondocks and related work

-The comic strip's main characters are two young African-American brothers, Huey (named after Huey P. Newton) and his younger brother and wannabe gangsta, Riley, from inner-city Chicago who are relocated to live with their grandfather in a sedate suburb.
+The comic strip's main characters are two young African-American brothers, Huey, named after Huey P. Newton, and his younger brother and wannabe gangsta, Riley, from inner-city Chicago, who are relocated to live with their grandfather in a sedate suburb.
 In six months, the comic strip was being distributed to more than 200 publications.
 Five collections of The Boondocks have been published: All The Rage, Public Enemy #2, A Right To Be Hostile, Fresh for '01: You Suckaz, and Boondocks: Because I Know You Don't Read The Newspaper.
-An animated television series adaptation of the strip proved successful on Cartoon Network's Adult Swim.
+An animated television series adaptation of the strip was successful on Cartoon Network's Adult Swim.

-McGruder expressed interest in 2013 about filming a movie featuring The Boondocks TV series supporting character Uncle Ruckus.
+In 2013, McGruder expressed interest in filming a movie featuring The Boondocks TV series supporting character Uncle Ruckus.
 Gary Anthony Williams would reprise his role.
-McGruder set a goal of $200,000 for startup donations at uncleruckusmovie.com between January 30 through March 1, 2013, but the campaign ended with 2,667 backers and $129,963.
+McGruder set a goal of $200,000 for startup donations at uncleruckusmovie.com between January 30 to March 1, 2013, but the campaign ended with 2,667 backers and $129,963.

 In March 2014, The Boondocks was revived for a new season, but without McGruder's involvement as its showrunner.
 The first episode of the fourth season was first broadcast on April 21, 2014.
-In 2019, it was announced a fifth season of The Boondocks would be produced with McGruder's involvement.
-However, the project was cancelled in February 2022, but Sony is looking at alternative options for the series.
+In 2019, it was announced that a fifth season of The Boondocks would be produced with McGruder's involvement.
+The project was cancelled in February 2022.

 Other work